ChezZak/Discord-Control/README.md

 ## ✨Latest Updates
 This Project Has Been Pause Due To My Stupid Code :/
-I Will Try To Fix It
+I Will Try To Fix It.
+DM Chez_Zak#0842 if you can fix it
 ## 🚧 Prerequisites

 - [Node.js 14+](https://nodejs.org/en/download/)